bjonnh/rdf4k/README.md

 # Package net.nprod.rdf4k
 A wrapper around [RDF4J](https://www.rdf4j.org) for [Kotlin](https://www.kotlinlang.org).
 It allows writing code using Kotlin's DSL.
 Documentation can be found [here](https://bjonnh.github.io/rdf4k/).
+Code can be found [here](https://github.com/bjonnh/rdf4k).

 You can now write things such as